-oneworld to move head office to New York with new CEO10 December 2010
+oneworld to move head office to New York with new CEO10.
+Dezember 2010

 • Bruce Ashby to succeed John McCulloch as head of world's premier airline alliance

 • Relocation to take oneworld central team to heart of world's biggest air travel market

 • Office to be shared with American Airlines, British Airways and other member airlines